 It has been said that Treatment without diagnosis is malpractice.

-And it is true that in todays practice of modern healthcare, diagnosis provides the over-riding foundation which directs both the type, amount and sequencing of treatment interventions.
+And it is true that in today’s practice of modern healthcare, diagnosis provides the over-riding foundation which directs both the type, amount and sequencing of treatment interventions.

 Our obsession with diagnosis is evidenced by the explosion of diagnostic tests that are performed every year.

 However, not only can the increase in CT and X-ray scans pose a health risk, they can be misleading.
-Consequently the surge in CT and MRI scans has failed to boost diagnostic rates.
+Consequently, the surge in CT and MRI scans has failed to boost diagnostic rates.

 And yet, even if CT, MRI and ultrasound scans did increase the accuracy of your diagnosis, this may not be enough to improve treatment outcomes.

-The reason is because while x-rays and scans might tell you what the source of your problem, they do not tell you the cause.
+The reason is that while x-rays and scans might tell you what the source of your problem, they do not tell you the cause.
 In other words, they give you the what, but not the why.

 And although it is important to know which structure or tissue is the origin of your pain or problem, it is perhaps more important to know why.
 Because unless the cause of your ailment is corrected, your problem will always return even if you replace the injured body part.

 I spoke about this phenomenon in my blog The Surprising Cause of Pain.
 In modern healthcare, we strive to name your diagnosis.
 That by putting a label on your condition, we can somehow better encapsulate, understand and manage your ailment.
-However, in so doing, we risk becoming blinkered to other possible sources, causes and implications of your injury.
+However, in so doing, we risk becoming blinkered to other possible sources, causes, and implications of your injury.

-Being given a diagnosis often gives the impression that it is just one tissue, one structure or one body part that is at fault, when in reality, it is often many tissues, structures and body parts that contribute to the cause of your physical problem.
+Being given a diagnosis often gives the impression that it is just one tissue, one structure or one body part that is at fault when in reality, it is often many tissues, structures and body parts that contribute to the cause of your physical problem.

 A case in point is osteoarthritis.
 Osteoarthritis refers to inflammation and the subsequent breakdown of the surface covering of the bone ends at joints.
 What perhaps is not so well known is that along with this, the underlying bone begins to breakdown.